awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/kinesis-record-processor-implementation-app-java.md

 ```

 **initialize**
 The KCL calls the `initialize` method when the record processor is instantiated, passing a specific shard ID as a parameter\.
 This record processor processes only this shard and typically, the reverse is also true \(this shard is processed only by this record processor\)\.
 However, your consumer should account for the possibility that a data record might be processed more than one time\.
-Kinesis Data Streams has "at least once" semantics, meaning that every data record from a shard is processed at least one time by a worker in your consumer\.
+Kinesis Data Streams has *at least once* semantics, meaning that every data record from a shard is processed at least one time by a worker in your consumer\.
 For more information about cases in which a particular shard may be processed by more than one worker, see [Resharding, Scaling, and Parallel Processing](kinesis-record-processor-scaling.md)\.

 ```
 public void initialize(String shardId)
 ```

 **processRecords**
 The KCL calls the `processRecords` method, passing a list of data record from the shard specified by the `initialize(shardId)` method\.
 The record processor processes the data in these records according to the semantics of the consumer\.
-For example, the worker might perform a transformation on the data and then store the result in an Amazon S3 bucket\.
+For example, the worker might perform a transformation on the data and then store the result in an Amazon Simple Storage Service \(Amazon S3\) bucket\.

 ```
 public void processRecords(List<Record> records, IRecordProcessorCheckpointer checkpointer)